48 Hours in Marfa: A Definitive Guide

 “Same places, new names” is how a long-time local of Marfa once reflected on the ever-changing businesses, restaurants, and spots in town.
 I can’t think of a better way to frame it.
 Part of loving Marfa is having to acknowledge that a favorite staple may be closed - temporarily or permanently - on your next visit.

 In a Ship of Theseus type of way, Marfa will always treat you to something new on each visit - but not always the old.
-Even while preparing this guide, I came across a number of beloved spots now temporary and fully closed.
+Even while preparing this guide, I came across a number of beloved spots now temporarily and fully closed.
 But I also came across many new and updated ones I cannot wait to check out on my next trip.

 Keep that in mind for your own adventures and be sure to check ahead for hours…and location…and if still open… for places mentioned.
 And, hey, if you find a great new spot where it once stood, let us know.
+We’d love to add it to our list.
+Now onto the good stuff.

 The Journey is the Journey